gidariss/mrcnn-object-detection/README.md

 6. Edit the startup.m script by setting the installation directories paths of Edge Boxes, Piotr's image processing MATLAB toolbox, and Selective Search to the proper variables (see startup.m).
 7. Run startup.m

-To use the pre-trained object detection models

-9. Place the pre-trained models on the following directories:
-	+ `{path-to-mrcnn-object-detection}/models-exps/MRCNN_VOC2007_2012`  : multi-region recognition model.
-	+ `{path-to-mrcnn-object-detection}/models-exps/MRCNN_SEMANTIC_FEATURES_VOC2007_2012`  : multi-region with the semantic segmentation aware cnn featues recognition model.
-	+ `{path-to-mrcnn-object-detection}/models-exps/vgg_bbox_regression_R0013_voc2012_2007` : bounding box regression model.

-For running experiments on PASCAL VOC2007 or VOC2012 datasets then:
+To run experiments on PASCAL VOC2007 or/and PASCAL VOC2012 datasets you need to:

-10. Place the VOCdevkit of VOC2007 on `{path-to-mrcnn-object-detection}/datasets/VOC2007/VOCdevkit` and its data on `{path-to-mrcnn-object-detection}/datasets/VOC2007/VOCdevkit/VOC2007`
+1. Place the VOCdevkit of VOC2007 on `{path-to-mrcnn-object-detection}/datasets/VOC2007/VOCdevkit` and its data on `{path-to-mrcnn-object-detection}/datasets/VOC2007/VOCdevkit/VOC2007`
-11. Place the VOCdevkit of VOC2012 on `{path-to-mrcnn-object-detection}/datasets/VOC2012/VOCdevkit` and its data on `{path-to-mrcnn-object-detection}/datasets/VOC2012/VOCdevkit/VOC2012`
+2. Place the VOCdevkit of VOC2012 on `{path-to-mrcnn-object-detection}/datasets/VOC2012/VOCdevkit` and its data on `{path-to-mrcnn-object-detection}/datasets/VOC2012/VOCdevkit/VOC2012`

+### Download and use the pre-trained object detection models

+1. The multi-region CNN recognition model (section 3 of the technical report).
+Dowload the archive file of the model from https://drive.google.com/file/d/0BwxkAdGoNzNTaTNQR3pJcVU4WDg/view?usp=sharing and then untar and unzip it on the following location:
+    `{path-to-mrcnn-object-detection}/models-exps/MRCNN_VOC2007_2012`
+2. The multi-region with the semantic segmentation aware featues CNN recognition model (sections 3 & 4 of the technical report).
+Dowload the archive file of the model from https://drive.google.com/file/d/0BwxkAdGoNzNTNVRrZzdlMEtLMjA/view?usp=sharing and then untar and unzip it on the following location:
+    `{path-to-mrcnn-object-detection}/models-exps/MRCNN_SEMANTIC_FEATURES_VOC2007_2012`
+The above directory does not contain the weight files of the multi-region cnn model.
+Copy them from `{path-to-mrcnn-object-detection}/models-exps/MRCNN_VOC2007_2012` by running the following command on linux command line:
+`cp {path-to-mrcnn-object-detection}/models-exps/MRCNN_VOC2007_2012/*.caffemodel {path-to-mrcnn-object-detection}/models-exps/MRCNN_SEMANTIC_FEATURES_VOC2007_2012/`
+3. The CNN-based bounding box regression model (section 5 of the technical report).
+Dowload the archive file of the model from https://drive.google.com/file/d/0BwxkAdGoNzNTTWtvZTRNMWtwemM/view?usp=sharing and then untar and unzip it on the following location:
+    `{path-to-mrcnn-object-detection}/models-exps/vgg_bbox_regression_R0013_voc2012_2007`

+All of the above models were trained on the union of VOC2007 train+val plus VOC2012 train+val datasets

 ### Demos:
 1. `"{path-to-mrcnn-object-detection}/code/example/demo_MRCNN_detection.m"`